HardenedBSD/gitlab-wiki/Building-Packages-in-HardenedBSD.md

 Building Packages in HardenedBSD
 ================================

-This article will document how we at HardenedBSD have set up our package building system.
+This article will document how we at HardenedBSD have set up a local package building system for binary packages.
 Using Poudriere on HardenedBSD has some extra steps compared to setting it up on FreeBSD.

 Requirements
 ------------